Paul Lawrie

-Paul Stewart Lawrie OBE (born 1 January 1969) is a Scottish professional golfer who is best known for winning The Open Championship in 1999.
+Paul Stewart Lawrie OBE (born 1 January 1969) is a Scottish professional golfer.
+He is best known for winning The Open Championship in 1999.
 He was a vice-captain for the European Ryder Cup team in 2016.

-Early career
+Career

-Lawrie was born in Aberdeen and turned professional in 1986. in 1990 he won the Scottish Assistants' Championship at Cruden Bay by five strokes and the Scottish Under-25 Championship at Deer Park by seven strokes.
-In 1991 he won the Daily Express Scottish National Pro-am at Carnoustie by a stroke from Craig Maltman.
-He became a member of the European Tour in 1992.
+In 1969, Lawrie was born in Aberdeen, Scotland.

+In 1986, Lawrie turned professional. in 1990, he won the Scottish Assistants' Championship at Cruden Bay by five strokes and the Scottish Under-25 Championship at Deer Park by seven strokes.
+In 1991, he won the Daily Express Scottish National Pro-am at Carnoustie by a stroke from Craig Maltman.

+In 1992, Lawrie became a member of the European Tour.
 He performed steadily without doing much to draw attention to himself, aside from a 6th-place finish in the 1993 Open Championship.
 In his first seven seasons his only top 50 finish on the Order of Merit came in 1996 when he was 21st.
 However he also finished in the top 100 in all but one of the other six seasons, and picked up a debut tour win at the 1996 Catalan Open.